 By Basin Life Magazine

-Welcome to Lithia Chrysler Jeep Dodge Ram Trucks… and take a look at the Chrysler 300 for 2020!
+Drive to Lithia Chrysler Jeep Dodge Ram Trucks on Washburn Way… and come take a look at the Chrysler 300 for 2020!

 Those who long for the look and feel of a vintage European touring car, but demand the luxury, technology, solid performance and value built into the Chrysler heritage will find their dream car in the Chrysler Touring 300.

 A four-door sedan with the look of a Bentley, the new 2020 Chrysler 300 Touring model, with available all-wheel drive and 8-speed automatic transmission, is a new American classic.
 Powerful, stylish and spacious, it’s built both to turn heads and provide one of the most luxurious rides on the road.

 According to Edmunds, “It earns high marks for ease of entry and exit, a solid driving position, straightforward controls, and copious passenger space.
 A big trunk, split-and-folding rear seat, plenty of storage space and expansive rear-seat room make the 300, not just an excellent car for carrying passengers but also for cargo.”

 The Chrysler 300 Touring, on display now at Lithia Chrysler Jeep Dodge of Klamath Fall, is also a solid value and was a finalist for the US News Best Large Car for the money.
 The entry model begins at around $29,500 and the fully loaded 300C, which also has an optional sunroof, runs a bit more than $41,000.

 Though there’s a V-6 option, the V-8, with its best-in-class 363 horsepower and 394 pound-feet of torque, seems more suited to this beautiful, upscale sedan, delivering performance and agility.